 But let me begin.

+We ended up taking a sweet, beautiful long-haired kitten.
+We took her home that evening and ended up having friends over for dinner the following night.
+We had dinner and settled down in the living room to play with their new baby and talk.
+We were also planning on watching a Disney movie that I'd rented that afternoon.
 During the short amount of time that we had the new kitten in our lives, it had taken to sitting in a chair we called the Cuddle Chair.
 It was a big recliner, big enough for me to sit in with 2 little boys at either side, hence the name.
 This is where the visiting dad was sitting after dinner that evening when he got up to get something to drink from the kitchen.
 As he rose from the chair, he noticed what looked like a little fluff of fur next to the arm of the chair and was shocked to find that the kitten had been snuggled up in the little space between the cushion and the arm of the chair.

 This person was further horrified to find that the kitten had suffocated, and that he had been the cause of her demise.
 He was beside himself at what he had done, inadvertent as it was.
 I played it down because, after all, I told him, it was just a kitten, please don't be upset and anyone could have done it.
 How could he have seen her sitting there?
 I hadn't even seen her!
 She was practically the same color as the chair.
 He felt awful and could not shake it and the family ended up leaving early.
 I really did feel badly for them.

+Imagine my surprise the next morning when I came downstairs to find my young boys not only already up, but both of them sitting in the cuddle chair and on their laps was (you saw this coming, didn' t you?)
+THE DEAD KITTEN.
+They were both stroking it, and it was stiff as a board and my eldest said to me, "We thought that maybe this kitten would come back from the dead like Thomasina did, mommy."
+My little one was gently rubbing its ear.
 I didn't make a big fuss about what they'd done.
 I remember kneeling down and petting it and telling them that it doesn't work that way.
 Only in the movies do things like this happen.
 This kitten was dead and we were going to bury it this morning, and I gently removed the dead animal from their laps.
 And a burial is what we ended up doing right away.
 My husband, however, loved telling this story at work or to anyone who would listen.
 It was quite the laughing matter among his co-workers on the farm.

 It's just one of those things that happen and I don't know what made me think of it this morning while I was driving to work.
 Sometimes I remember the oddest things . . .